Nana-447/react--fully-from-scratch/readmes/FIREBASE-TECHNOTES.md

 - This can be quickly fixed by navigating to the rules tab in the database of your firestore console;

 - If you do not see `` request.time < timestamp.date(year, month, day); `` on line 5, you don't need to worry about this.
 If you do, just remove it, and replace the `` : if `` with a `` ; `` on line 4;

+## FIREBASE ALLOWS OUR DOCUMENTS TO HAVE DIFFERENT PARAMETERS ON COLLECTIONS;